TritonDataCenter/manatee-state-machine/README.md

 order to resume replication.

 When a new async joins, it creates its ephemeral node.
-When the primary sees that, it appends the async to A[] in the cluster state.
-When the async sees that, it begins replicating from the previous A, or from S if it's at the head of A[].
-If the async goes away, the primary removes it from A[].
-The peer behind the peer that failed must notice this and begin replicating from the next upstream peer.
+When the primary sees that, it appends the async to A in the cluster state.
+When the async sees that, it begins replicating from the previous A, or from S if it's at the head of A.  If the async goes away, the primary removes it from A.  The peer behind the peer that failed must notice this and begin replicating from the next upstream peer.